zbates1/zb-deepmind-terminator/README.md

 ```bash
 pip install .
 ```

+## Dockerfile

+The Dockerfiles are available for both the PyTorch and JAX versions of this model.

 **Now you can use my pipeline to generate embeddings for the Shalem dataset (provided) and do the rest of the analysis.**